-While seeking treatment for Vitiligo you might have often come across a term – Leucoderma.
-At times, an interesting question passing your mind could be “what is the difference between vitiligo and leucoderma” as many people (including your doctor) may use these words interchangeably.
-To help you dive deep into it and empower you with some knowledge (so that you can help a fellow vitiligo fighter understand the difference), let’s understand vitiligo and leucoderma one by one.
+While seeking treatment for vitiligo you might have often come across a term – Leucoderma.
+At times, an interesting question passing your mind could be “what is the difference between vitiligo and leucoderma” as many people (including your doctor) may use vitiligo and leucoderma interchangeably.
+To empower you with some knowledge (so that you can help a fellow vitiligo fighter understand the difference), let’s understand vitiligo and leucoderma one by one.

 What is Vitiligo?